-Clusters B and C are each only about one-half to two-thirds the size of cluster A, and their membership is less easily predicted (Table II).
-Proteins in both clusters have a low degree of intrinsic disorder, suggesting high protein stability (Table II).
-The mRNAs in both clusters are also significantly more stable than other mRNAs under normal conditions (Table II; p value < 0.001, |t value|> 3.40), in contrast to the transcript response to stress (Fig. 3, B and C).
-Thus, transcript stability may be subject to stress-related regulation.
+Clusters B and C are each only about half to two-thirds the size of cluster A, and their membership is less easily predicted (Table 2).
+Proteins in both clusters have a low degree of intrinsic disorder, suggesting high protein stability (Table 2).
+The mRNAs in both clusters are also significantly more stable than other mRNAs under normal conditions (Table 2, P-value < 0.001, |t-value|>3.40), in contrast to the transcript response to stress (Figure 3BC).
+Thus transcript stability may be subject to stress-related regulation.

-Clusters B and C are also enriched for binding sites of the poly(A)-binding protein Pab1 (Table II), and all three clusters show binding sites for another poly(A)-binding protein Pub1.
-We could not match any other motifs to putative regulators (supplemental Fig. S12).
-Pab1 binds to the poly(A) tails of mRNAs and interacts with elF4-G to promote (cap-dependent) translation initiation (56), consistent with the stable or increasing protein levels in clusters B and C compared with the decreasing protein levels in cluster A. Pab1 also affects formation of stress granules (57), and it has been implicated in cap-independent translation through binding to an A rich element in the 5'-UTR (58), which we observe in cluster B (Table II).
-The expression of Pab1 itself is only slightly affected by oxidative stress, and it is not member of clusters A, B, or C (data not shown).
+Clusters B and C are also enriched for binding sites of the poly(A)-binding protein Pab1 (Table 2), and all three clusters show binding sites for another poly(A)-binding protein Pub1.
+We could not match any other motifs to putative regulators (Figure S12).
+Pab1 binds to the poly(A) tails of mRNAs and interacts with eIF4-G to promote (cap-dependent) translation initiation (56) - consistent with the stable or increasing protein levels in clusters B and C compared to the decreasing protein levels in cluster A. Pab1 also affects formation of stress granules (57) and it has been implicated in cap-independent translation through binding to an A rich element in the 5'UTR (58) - which we observe in cluster B (Table 2).
+Pab1's own expression is only slightly affected by oxidative stress, and it is not member of clusters A, B, or C (not shown).

+Cluster B

-Cluster B-To cope with stress induced by thiol oxidation, a diverse set of antioxidant responses is triggered in yeast.
-Several antioxidant genes (peroxidases, disulfide reductases, and chaperones) are up-regulated and grouped together in cluster B. In cluster B, protein levels increase during the first 30 min, although many proteins have a 20-min lag in their response (Fig. 3B).
+To cope with stress induced by thiol oxidation, a diverse set of antioxidant responses is triggered in yeast.
+Several antioxidant genes (peroxidases, disulfide reductases, chaperones) are up-regulated and grouped together in cluster B. In cluster B, protein levels increase during the first 30 min, although many proteins have a 20 min lag in their response (Figure 3B).
 At later time points, protein levels are constant or slightly decreasing.
-Cluster B contains one of the primary enzymes in the oxidative stress response, superoxide dismutase Sod1, and its chaperone, Ccs1 (Fig. 3B).
+Cluster B contains one of the primary enzymes in the oxidative stress response, superoxide dismutase Sod1, and its chaperone, Ccs1 (Figure 3B).
 Both proteins are essential for developing resistance against oxidative stress (59).

 Ccs1 is necessary for the folding of Sod1, forming active Sod1 from an apo-protein (60).
-Protein expression is consistent with this function; Ccs1 is present when Sod1 is present (Fig. 3B).
+Protein expression is consistent with this function, Ccs1 is present when Sod1 is present (Figure 3B).

 Besides Ccs1, two yeast glutaredoxins, Grx1 and Grx2, influence Sod1 function (61).
-These enzymes catalyze the reduction of intra- and interprotein disulfides and low molecular weight thiols such as glutathione, which is produced in abundance during diamide-induced stress (62, 63).
+These enzymes catalyze the reduction of intra- and inter-protein disulfides and low-molecular-weight thiols such as glutathione which is produced in abundance during diamide-induced stress (62, 63).
 Grx1 and Grx2 can, similar to NADPH and thioredoxins, stimulate translation (64), and Grx2 may be regulated through in-frame start codons (65).
-Although the two enzymes have highly similar sequences (66), they differ in their structure and biochemical activity (67), and Grx2 accounts for most of the glutathione-dependent oxidoreductase activity (68).
-The functional difference is also reflected in the expression data, where Grx2 has a stronger response than Grx1 both at the mRNA and protein level (Fig. 3B).
-Both enzymes show stabilized protein expression levels compared with decreasing transcription 40 min after treatment, suggesting that protein stability is regulated.
-We find, for example, that Grx2 has fewer PEST degradation sites than the average protein (supplemental Data File 1).
+While the two enzymes have highly similar sequences (66), they differ in their structure and biochemical activity (67), and Grx2 accounts for most of the glutathione-dependent oxidoreductase activity (68).
+The functional difference is also reflected in the expression data, where Grx2 has a stronger response than Grx1 both at the mRNA and protein level (Figure 3B).
+Both enzymes show stabilized protein expression levels compared to decreasing transcription 40 min after treatment, suggesting that protein stability is regulated.
+We find, for example, that Grx2 has fewer PEST degradation sites than the average protein (Supplementary data file 1).